tariqridwan/tariqridwan.github.io/README.txt

-This is the personal portfolio of Tariq Ridwan: 🌐 https://tariqridwan.github.io/
+This is my personal portfolio: 🌐 https://tariqridwan.github.io/